-I’m about to explain how you should totally rethink the way you do homepage SEO.
+We’re about to discuss something controversial in the SEO world and explain how you should totally rethink the way you do homepage SEO.

-One of the issues I come across over and over again is people want to rank for all of their main key phrases on their home page.
+One of the issues we come across over and over again is that people want to rank for all of their main key phrases on their home page.

-When I show them what a home page link map looks like most of the time people are surprised to see very few anchor texts that have any reference to a keyword.
+But when we show them what a home page link map truly looks like, most of the time people are surprised to see how many backlinks a homepage has.
+And not only that, but how few anchor texts actually have any reference to a keyword.

 Google trusts big brands.